 Location: 47 Highland Park Village, Dallas, TX 75205

-Highland Park Village is an adorable upscale shopping plaza located North of Downtown Dallas.
-The plaza’s architecture is Spanish influenced making it the perfect backdrop to transform you to Spain.
-For a unique Instagram photo, check out their 1950’s styled movie theater or quaint little restaurants for a perfect click.
+Highland Park Village is an adorable upscale shopping plaza located North of downtown Dallas.
+The plaza’s architecture is Spanish-influenced making it the perfect backdrop to transform you into Spain.
+For a unique Instagram photo, there is a 1950’s styled movie theater and quaint little restaurants.

 The shopping plaza is located outside, so you will be able to go before or after hours and it’s free to walk around.
 Like anywhere you go for photos arriving early is the best time to beat the crowds.

 If you get hungry after, head on over to Honor Bar for the best burger you will ever eat in your entire life!
 I am not kidding either.

 10| Royal Blue Grocery

 Location: 1800 Main St Suite 124, Dallas, TX 75201

 Downtown Dallas reminds me a lot of New York but of course a smaller version.
 A popular spot frequented by locals is the Royal Blue Grocery off of Main Street in downtown Dallas.
 This corner grocery is a Dallas staple and an Instagrammable spot on the inside and outside.